How Are Freight Shipping Rates Calculated?

 In the trucking industry, the amount of warning you provide your transportation provider before a load’s departure is known as lead time.
 When it comes to the budget-sensitive and on-time delivery of your freight, giving adequate lead time is essential.

-You should note, in this industry, there are only two bargaining chips on the table: time and money.
-Consider the following scenario:
+In this industry, there are only two bargaining chips on the table: Time and money.
+Let's take a look at another example to illustrate this.

 Joe has a load he needs to move.
 The receiver has been waiting on him for days and any more delays will lead to the significant congestion of their supply chain.